Retirement Planning Services

 The most common strategy for accessing RRSPs, RRIFs, or LIFs is to “defer” until you can defer no longer.
 The year that you turn 71 you will be required to draw a minimum annual amount from all of your registered retirement savings — but is the government-mandated withdrawal strategy the most tax-efficient method?
 For most people, the answer is “absolutely not”.
 Unless, however, your goal is to pay as much income tax as possible.

-There can be twenty — or more — different ways to access all of the income streams available to you.
 I use a proprietary system to run scenarios for all possible strategies and generate a report showing which strategy is the most efficient for your specific situation.
 This is a very sophisticated process, but the results can be potentially life altering for you and your family.

 If you found the information on this page useful, please give it a quick “like” or share it with someone else who may find it helpful: